 - Step 3: Once the bill is generated, the accounting software will record it as sales.
 As the cash from the transaction is not yet received, so cash will not be debited, instead the accounts receivable will increase.
 All the sales for which the company has not yet received cash will be recorded as Accounts Receivable under current assets.

 Company XYZ has good terms with Mr. X. All the sales that the company makes to Mr X is on credit.
 The most recent sales is of $40,000.
 The balance sheet of the company reflects the sales as Accounts receivable for $40,000.
 The company follows a 90day credit cycle.
 So all the sales must be converted to cash within 90 days.
 When Mr X will make the payment within 90days, then it will decrease and cash will increase.

 Importance of Accounts Receivable

 Accounts receivable helps a company to increase its sales.
 The most important part of any business is revenue.
-Accounts Receivable helps to boost the revenue by providing sales on credit.
+It helps to boost the revenue by providing sales on credit.
 This is an extremely important strategy for any business to survive in the long run.
-The customers will have to be trust worthy in order to apply for this strategy.
-Accounts Receivable is considered as the Current asset, which means that the company will rely on Accounts Receivable in order to meet its operating expenses.
+The customers will have to be trustworthy in order to apply for this strategy.
+It is considered as the Current asset, which means that the company will rely on Accounts Receivable in order to meet its operating expenses.

 Difference between Accounts Receivable and Accounts Payable